 This linear approach slows down the release process and means your developers cannot check that what they have built works as intended until much further down the line, when a lot more time has been spent building on top of it.
-By contrast, a CI/CD process enables an agile approach of short iterative cycles that provide rapid feedback and allow updates to be released little and often.
+By contrast, a CI/CD automation process enables an agile approach of short iterative cycles that provide rapid feedback and allow updates to be released little and often.
 A key part of these short, iterative cycles is testing to automatically validate that the new code works and has not broken anything else.

-Continuous integration involves committing code changes to master or trunk regularly, triggering a build if applicable and testing the software each time.
+Continuous integration involves committing code changes to master or trunk regularly, triggering a build if applicable and ensuring the software quality each time.
 To really reap the benefits of CI, your team members should aim to commit changes at least daily.
-However, even on a small team, doing this level of CI/CD automation testing manually would place considerable demand on testers and involve very repetitive work.
+However, even on a small team, doing this level of automation testing manually would place considerable demand on QA engineers and involve very repetitive work.
 This is where automated testing comes in.

-Automation testing is ideal for repetitive tasks and produces more consistent results than manual testing, as people inevitably risk missing details or performing tests inconsistently when asked to do the same steps over and over again.
+Automation testing is ideal for repetitive tasks and produces more consistent results than the manual process, as people inevitably risk missing details or performing checks inconsistently when asked to do the same steps over and over again.